Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

 \paragraph*{Data preprocessing}

-The first step involves preprocessing the data before it can be utilized by the model.
+The first step involves preprocessing the data before it can be fed into the model.
 This preprocessing stage comprises multiple smaller steps.
-Initially, each series is evaluated and transformed individually to ensure stationarity. \citet{zhang2020} argue that while advanced optimization algorithms like RMSProp and Adam are effective for non-stationary data, they incorporate historical gradients in the update calculations, which can result in a lack of relevance to past information when dealing with non-stationary data where distributions change over time.
+Initially, each series is evaluated and transformed individually to ensure stationarity. \citet{zhang2020} argue that while advanced neural network-based optimization algorithms can handle non-stationary data, they incorporate historical gradients in the update calculations, which can result in a lack of relevance to past information when dealing with non-stationary data where distributions change over time.
 Therefore, it is prudent to use stationary time series data.
 The second step involves seasonally adjusting and standardizing all explanatory variables.
-Lastly, a generator function is employed to generate data batches throughout the estimation process.
+Lastly, a generator function generates data batches throughout the estimation process.
+Data batches are sets of data that are processed all at once.
 Optimization algorithms based on stochastic gradient descent often utilize smaller batch sizes or minibatches. \citet{bottou2010} and \citet{ge2015} highlight that minibatches offer the advantage of avoiding memory loss and introducing sufficient noise into each gradient update, aiding in escaping saddle points or local minima while achieving faster convergence.
-Additionally, the LSTM and GRU networks require a three-dimensional tensor as input, consisting of the batch size, number of features, and sequence length as axes.
-To accommodate LSTM and GRU networks, the generator function transforms the data into a suitable three-dimensional tensor format.
+Additionally, the LSTM and GRU networks require a three-dimensional tensor as input, consisting of the batch size, the number of variables, and the number of time steps as axes.
+To accommodate the LSTM and GRU network, data is transformed into a suitable three-dimensional tensor format.

 \paragraph*{Network architecture}